roozbehsayadi/Ray-Tracing/README.md

 The output will be saved in ```output.png```.
 You can add or remove spheres by changing the ```objects``` array.

+You may notice that rendering an output takes a minute or two on a slower computer.
+In order to accelerate the rendering process, go to the code, and change the lines where h, w and screen_cor are initialized.
+You can write a value by yourself or you can use the values that are commented on top of the corresponding lines.

 ## Example Output

 ![Example Output](https://www.dl.dropboxusercontent.com/s/83f4tcfw7fsig3t/release-4.png?dl=0)